Is it a child friendly event?

-Continuum Camp - organised by Culture Continuum, a not-for-profit Community Events Management Company - is an affordable and fun filled volunteer family camping weekend and community fundraiser
+Continuum Camp - organised by Culture Continuum CIC, a not-for-profit production company - is an affordable and fun filled volunteer family camping weekend and community fundraiser

 This lovely little event is held on the first May Bank holiday weekend at a very beautiful and scenic Ceredigion coastal location in Ynys Las, nr Borth, Mid Wales

 Due to the early May bank holiday this year being on Friday 8th May to accommodate the 75th VE Day anniversary - Continuum Camp 2020 takes place from Thursday 7th to Sunday 10th May.

 Is this community event accessible?

 The main site access is through a gated car park field which is pretty flat.
 With a little help, this field is accessible for wheelchair users.
 The main site has tarmac and gravel entry tracks, with the main venues and toilets all accessible directly from a track, or accessible via a small distance onto a field, which is pretty flat.

 We provide an accessible parking zone with an accessible toilet in the main carpark field, and we install an accessible toilet in the main event area too.